docker/docs/_includes/why_d4a.md

 can enjoy a fantastic out-of-the-box experience on {{cloudprovider}}.
 It is now generally available and can now be used by everyone.

-As an informed user, you might be curious to know what this project has to offer you for running your development, staging, or production workloads.
+As an informed user, you might be curious to know what this project offers you for running your development, staging, or production workloads.

 ## Native to Docker